Red Hen Publications

 For that matter, Greyback may say that he is determined to make more werewolves, but what does he do with them?
 Apart from Lupin himself, we hardly ever heard of them until OotP.
 So there clearly can’t have been that many werewolf attacks or werewolves being made until Voldemort’s return offered them some renewed protection.
 I really don’t get the picture that Greyback is a particularly effective villain.
 He is a nasty, but completely impractical dreamer.
 Much like Riddle, himself.

-Oh, well, yes, I suppose some people have been bitten in the 13–14 years Voldemort was away.
+Oh, well, yes, I suppose some people have been bitten in the 13–14 years Voldemort was out of commission.
 I suspect that the victims were nearly all Muggles and the attacks never showed up in the Daily Prophet.
 Left to themselves and operating without Voldemort’s sponsorship and protection the werewolves are more sad than they are a threat to all wizarding society.
 It is Greyback himself that is the real problem, and while he may be cunning he is not intelligent.
 Or even clever.

 And I really do suspect that the band (not pack, not really) splits up on the nights of their transformation.
 The fact that the blood-lust frenzy allegedly had Lupin biting and clawing himself when isolated/confined strongly suggests that if they caught sight of each other while transformed they would get into fights.
 Possibly fatal ones.